 Freshly Squeezed Lemonade

-A summer favorite, freshly squeezed lemonade when made with a dash of cane sugar and agave nectar can be a delicious alternative to soda.
-The citrusy and refreshing flavor may be all you need to wipe away memories of fizzy sodas from your taste buds.
+A summer favourite, freshly squeezed lemonade when made with a dash of cane sugar and agave nectar can be a delicious alternative to soda.
+The citrusy and refreshing flavour may be all you need to wipe away memories of fizzy sodas from your taste buds.

-A recent introduction to the American market all the way from Asia, Kombucha is a fermented health drink equally as energizing.
-Its flavor may not be something everyone will enjoy, but it contains little to no sugar and has probiotics that can help improve gut health.
+A recent introduction to market, Kombucha is a fermented health drink equally as energizing.
+Its flavour may not be something everyone will enjoy, but it contains little to no sugar and has probiotics that can help improve gut health.

 What Are You Waiting For?